 Are the orders getting approved at the right authorization level

 The other common reason for delays is the approval levels.
 Any good purchasing system can help you automate the approvals based on the purchasing policy but are they getting approved at the right level?

 The data should tell the story of whether your approvals are efficient are not.
-For example, if all the approvals are going to a person higher in the hierarchy, then why that is the case?
+For example, if all the approvals are going to a person higher in the hierarchy, why is that the case?
 Maybe the purchasing limits at the lower level are too low.

 Analyzing your cycle time can help you identify problems with your purchasing process and how to go about simplifying the purchasing process.